someobserver/recurgence/love/index.md

 the phase transitions that redefined our world were **cognitive**—experienced first, long before they were recognized and articulated.

-**phase transitions** aren't precisely *“eras”* or *“epochs”* as traditionally taught. they're moments when **societal complexity** folds meaning so hard it turns back on itself.
+phase transitions aren't precisely *“eras”* or *“epochs”* as traditionally taught. they're moments when **societal complexity** folds meaning so hard it turns back on itself.

 a kind of self-reflective inflection point where the field abstracts: meaning, amplified.

-<u>the observers who shape the transition</u> aren’t chosen or special; they’re just in tune with their surroundings.
+the **observers** who shape the transition aren’t chosen or special; they’re just in tune with their surroundings.

 they exercise **pattern-awareness**.
 they have ***situational awareness***.